syncfusion-content/maui-docs/MAUI/Backdrop/getting-started.md

 {% endtabs %}

-N> `Title` and `ToolBarItems` properties of the `Page` can used to customize the appearance of header.
+N> The `Title` and `ToolBarItems` properties of the `Page` can be used to customize the appearance of the header.

 ### Configure header

-Page header for the backdrop appears only when adding backdrop as a child of NavigationPage.
-To know more about it, refer to `header configuration`.
+The page header for the backdrop appears only when adding a backdrop as a child of the NavigationPage.
+To know more about it, refer to the `header configuration.`

 ## Add back layer content